chubbymaggie/fossa-docs/src/md/on-prem-docs/advance-prerequisites.md

   - Docker 1.3+ (config'd to use `devicemapper` over AUFS), Bash 3.2+, curl & tar
   - Port 80 (or whatever configured) exposed in firewall
 - SMTP server
-- Postgres 9.3+ on a machine with >16 GB RAM, >30 GB HDD

 **Prepare the following:**

 - External IP (accessible to your users) of the box running FOSSA
 - SMTP server host/port
+- Connection details for additional integrations (see guides for GitHub, Bitbucket, JIRA and more...)

+** Optional prep**

+For evaluation purposes, FOSSA will ship with a built-in database.
+However if you wish to scale your usage, you will need to prepare an external database that matches the following requirements:

+- Postgres 9.3+ on a machine with >16 GB RAM, >30 GB HDD
 - Postgres host, port, username & password
+- Configured with the FOSSA postgres extensions specified in the "manual" step of the installation guide
 - Database in Postgres named "fossa", accessible to the user
-- Database in Postgres named "rubygems", accessible to the user

 Make sure all of these endpoints are accessible from the machine running FOSSA.